nlmartinez-github/snapchat_memory_retrieval_tool/README.md

 <br/>That is all!
 Given there were no errors, all of your memories should be in a `media` folder under the project's root folder.

 ENJOY!

+# Notes
+Please let me know if there's anything that should be improved.
+I may or may not add more features later on, as well as pictures of example output.